-Besides these attachment pili, some bacterial species produce flexible conjugation pili that establish contact between appropriate cells, facilitating the transfer of genetic material from donor to recipient through a process called conjugation (Chapter 9).
+Besides these attachment pili, some bacterial species produce flexible conjugation pili that establish contact between appropriate cells, facilitating the transfer of genetic material from donor to recipient through a process called "conjugation" (Chapter 9).
 Conjugation pili are longer than attachment pili and only one or a few are produced on a cell.

-Until recently, attachment pili were thought to be specific to only certain species of gram-negative bacteria.
-However, research now indicates that extremely thin pili are present on at least some gram-positive bacteria, including the pathogen Corynebacterium diphtheriae and Streptococcus species.
-However, very little is known about their function, although they probably play a very similar role to the pili on gram-negative cells.
+Until recently, attachment pili were thought to be specific to only certain species of gramnegative bacteria.
+However, extremely thin pili are present on at least some gram-positive bacteria, including the pathogen Corynebacterium diphtheriae and several Streptococcus species.
+These pili play a very similar role to the pili on gram-negative cells.